s5uishida/simple_measurement_of_upf_performance_6/README.md

 ## Changelog (summary)

+- [2025.01.25] Measured the DownLink performance of eUPF again.
 - [2025.01.20] Changed eUPF measurement to those measured using the binary that does not output kernel logs for debugging.
 - [2025.01.17] Initial release.